dmd-program/dmd-100/projects/ritual/develop_prototype.md

    2. On another sheet, draw interface elements including buttons, images, icons, and text.
    3. Cut out reusable interface elements so they can be rearranged for each application screen
    4. Arrange the components for each screen and take a picture with your phone's camera
+3. Upload prototype interfaces to InvisionApp
-3. Crop each image to the screen boundary using the cropping methods suggested in the technical resources
+   1. Crop each image to the screen boundary using the cropping methods suggested in the technical resources
-   1. Test that all desired interactivity is working
+   2. Test that all desired interactivity is working
-   2. Build interactivity using InvisionApp's built-in hotspot and linking tools
-   3. Upload your cropped images to InvisionApp
-   4. Sign into InvisionApp and create a new project.
+   3. Sign into InvisionApp and create a new project.
 Choose the phone portrait template.
+   4. Build interactivity using InvisionApp's built-in hotspot and linking tools
+   5. Upload your cropped images to InvisionApp

 ## Design Document